CiscoDevNet/pathman-sr/README.md

    topological path and service chain while maintaining per-flow state only at the ingress node to the SR domain.."

-Pathman-SR is an extension of the Pathman application but in this case, it is used to program SR paths through the network.
+Pathman-SR is an extension of the Pathman application but in this case, it is used to program SR-paths only through the network.
-A general overview of the architecture laid out in [Pathman](https://github.com/CiscoDevNet/Opendaylight-BGP-Pathman-apps) is applicable to Pathman-SR so text won't be repeated here.
+An overview of the architecture laid out in [Pathman](https://github.com/CiscoDevNet/Opendaylight-BGP-Pathman-apps) is applicable to Pathman-SR so the text won't be repeated here.

 For completeness the architecture for Pathman-SR is depicted here.

 ![](demo/pathman-SR-arch.png)
 Figure 1.
 Pathman-SR Architecture

-As deduced the Pathman-SR architecture is quite similar to the Pathman architecture.
+The Pathman-SR architecture is similar to the Pathman architecture.
 It uses BGP-LS to collect and render the network.
-It uses PCEP to program SR segment stacks on the ingress router which define the path of segments packets should traverse.
+It uses PCEP to program SR segment stacks on the ingress router which define the path of segments packets should traverse (aka SR-path)

-A little color was added on some of the components of the app itself.
-This might help those who are reviewing the code better understand some of the pieces.
+A little color is added below on some of the components of the app itself.
+This might help those who are reviewing the code to better understand some of the pieces.

 The front-end of the app uses:
 - NeXt is the UI framework used to render topologies and graphs.
 This is open source and a [formal ODL project](https://wiki.opendaylight.org/view/NeXt:Main).
 - [AngularJS](https://angularjs.org/) is a popular UI framework based on the model-view-controller (MVC) paradigm.
 This enables efficient/modularized development/testing of the code.

-The back-end of the app employs a number of Python modules that among other things compute SR path candidates and execute RESTCONF API calls directly to ODL.
+The back-end of the app employs a number of Python modules that among other things compute SR-path candidates and execute RESTCONF API calls directly to ODL.
 The combination of the Pathman-SR application front-end and back-end provide an excellent example of a working ODL application.

 A final note: some or all of the routers must support segmenting routing (software configuration knob).
-In this example all routers have SR turned on.
+In this example all routers have SR turned on (denoted by a small "SR" icon).
 In actual deployments a subset of the routers would have SR turned.

 ### Pathman-SR Examples